What is a VIN or Chassis Number?

 What Is a Vehicle Identification Number (VIN)?

-A Vehicle Identification Number (VIN) also known as a Chassis Number is a unique 17-character code assigned to every car, van, and light commercial vehicle when it’s manufactured.
+A Vehicle Identification Number (VIN), also known as a Chassis Number is a unique 17-character code assigned to every car, van, and light commercial vehicle when it’s manufactured.
 It acts as the vehicle’s fingerprint, containing key details about its make, model, and production history.

-Where Is a VIN Recorded and Why It Matters
+Where Is a VIN Recorded?

 VIN Format and Key Details